jvs/knives/rules.md

 - Beats King of same suit when played in same trick (note: Knives suit has no King)
 - Normal trump rules still apply
 - Ghost of strong suit identifies the shadow banker
-- If “Knives Only”: Ghost of Knives identifies the shadow banker
+- If "Knives Only": Ghost of Knives identifies the shadow banker

 ## Prank Cards

-### Clubs: “The Cat”
+### Clubs, "The Cat"
 - You lead the next trick (regardless of who wins current trick)

-### Diamonds: “The Dance”
+### Diamonds, "The Dance"
 - Upon playing this card, select another player to swap cards with
 - Each selects a card and exchanges face-down

-### Hearts: “The Hound”
+### Hearts, "The Hound"
 - Upon playing Hound, select another player
 - They reveal one card of their choice to all players

-### Spades: “The Snitch”
+### Spades, "The Snitch"
-- Upon playing this card, name one non-ghost card (e.g., “King of Hearts”)
+- Upon playing this card, name one non-ghost card (e.g., "King of Hearts")
 - If held, that player must reveal it

 #### Timing